safeliquids/map-is-done/README.md

 *Data-driven tool for publishing Minecraft: Java Edition maps.*

-This tool is inteneded for people who make custom maps (worlds) for Minecraft, the popular video game.
+This tool is inteneded for people who make custom maps (worlds) for Minecraft.
 When the map is done, there is still unpleasant work left to do, that is having to manually remove various files from the world directory, modify NBT files (such as `level.dat`), and more.
 The purpose of this tool is to automate as much as possible of that process,